 Once you have these required items, follow the following steps to start repairing your broken USB drive.

-Step 1: Remove the flash drive's casing.
-Do this with your flathead screwdriver.
+Step 1: Remove the casing of the flash drive using your flathead screwdriver.

-Step 2: Use the magnifying glass to inspect the circuit board (PCB) and solder pads.
-If the PCB (the green circuit board) itself is damaged or the solder pads are lifted, you will probably need the help of a professional.
+Step 2: If the PCB (the green circuit board) itself is damaged or the solder pads are lifted, it's best to seek the help of a professional.

-Step 3: Set the flash drive on a hard surface.
-Do so with the connector end facing toward you and the solder pads facing up.
+Step 3: Place the flash drive on a hard surface with the connector end facing toward you and the solder pads facing up.

-Step 4: Use wire cutters to cut one end off of the USB cable.
-Make sure you cut the USB end if the flash drive cable is an adapter.
+Step 4: Cut one end off of the USB cable using wire cutters, making sure to cut the USB end if the flash drive cable is an adapter.

-Step 7: Plug the other end of the USB cable into a computer.
-It should fit into one of the rectangular slots on your computer's housing.
+Step 7: Plug the other end of the USB cable into a computer, fitting it into one of the rectangular slots on your computer's housing.